ncleyetmarrel/test_ecg_qc/README.md

 ## Get Started

-### Clone repository & download data
-Clone this repository and download the [MIT-BIH Noise Stress Test Database](https://physionet.org/content/nstdb/1.0.0/).
-Add all the files in a *mit-bih-noise-stress-test-database* folder (which will be located in the *data* folder).

 ### Set up environment and launch docker-compose
-You can now run these commands :
+After cloning this repository, you can run these commands :

 ```sh
     $ source env.sh